Servoy/svyMobile/README.md

 # svyMobile
-A mobile application built using Servoy (For DEMO purposes)
+A mobile sample solution built using Servoy

 Getting started
 -------------